 action officer will advise in appeals based on discrimination.
 The panel will be constituted from the Grade Review Pool by random selection.
 The panel chairperson will be elected by and from the panel before each review.

 B. Membership: The Grade Review Pool will be established in the spring term to serve for the following academic year.
-Using random selection methods, the pool and rotational order within the pool will be established by the Provost’s Office.
-A pool
+Using random selection methods, the pool and rotational order within the pool will be established by the Provost’s

-then the Provost’s Office will supplement the pool using appropriate random selection methods.
+the pool, then the Provost’s Office will supplement the pool using appropriate random selection methods.

 A. Continuing Rights: This appeal does not supplant any legal rights afforded by the Commonwealth of Pennsylvania and/or the Government of the United States.
-Nothing in this policy abrogates or modifies any provisions of or rights
+Nothing in this policy abrogates or modifies any provisions of

-under the Collective Bargaining Agreement.
+or rights under the Collective Bargaining Agreement.

 B. Discrimination in this

 policy generally means unlawful discrimination.
 To the extent that any form of discrimination identified in this definition is not unlawful discrimination, this definition shall not be taken to create a cause of appeal against the university.
-In such

-cases, the final appeal procedures stated in this policy will be final and binding on the student.
+In such cases, the final appeal procedures stated in this policy will be final and binding on the student.